Gabrielle (singer): Artistry

 Gabrielle's first two studio albums were inspired by "classic soul connotations" such as Marvin Gaye, Barry White and Bobby Womack.
 However, the albums also contained influence "by early-'80s British pop" Soul II Soul, Lisa Stansfield and Mantronix.
 Gabrielle's third album Rise spoke of "optimism, romanticism, devotion, and a keen survival instinct".
 "Play to Win" incorporated a mix of genres.
-Gabrielle spoke on the album's influences saying "There's also a couple of songs which lean more to Country, so there will be a couple of surprises for them."
-She also talks about the genres on the album, saying, "There's nothing wrong with Country.
+Gabrielle spoke about the album's influences saying "There's also a couple of songs which lean more to Country, so there will be a couple of surprises for them."
+She also talked about the genres on the album, saying, "There's nothing wrong with Country.
 Yeah, I'm a black woman, but I'd like to think that I can just sing 'songs'.
 This album is diverse but people buying my music can expect diverse music; it's about love, life and optimism."